 Breastfeeding: levonorgestrel is present in breast milk; however, the relative infant dose is 8%.
 Breastfeeding is acceptable when the relative infant dose of a medication is less than 10%.

 Routine examinations with a gynecologist are encouraged for the long-term combined oral pill or intrauterine device birth control options; this is to monitor side effects and possible pregnancy.
 Levonorgestrel undergoes metabolism by the liver and is subject to impairment in patients with liver dysfunction.
 Therefore, monitoring liver function tests at the time of administration may be beneficial.
 Also, drugs containing CYP3A4 cytochrome p450 liver-enzyme inducing properties require close vigilance when a patient takes levonorgestrel.
-Another emergency contraceptive method may need to be considered to avoid drug-drug interactions.
+Patients may need to consider another emergency contraceptive method to avoid drug-drug interactions.
 These liver-enzyme inducing drugs can cause rapid metabolism and decrease the efficacy of levonorgestrel when there is concomitant use.

 There is a lack of research regarding the toxic levels and effects in humans.
 While there could be toxicity seen in patients with liver disease, there is not enough research to support this.
 More human trial studies will be necessary.
 There have been studies that show LD50 to be over 5000 mg/kg in rats when given orally, with a significant decrease in white blood cell counts.